Hartland, Devon: Miscellany

+Natural history

-Natural history The coast at Hartland is part of the North Devon Coast AONB.
+The coast at Hartland is part of the North Devon Coast AONB.
 The British Geological Survey operates a magnetic observatory (one of three in the UK) just to the north of Hartland.

+Television

-Television In early 2008, scenery and a cottage on the Hartland Abbey estate were featured in the BBC adaptation of Sense and Sensibility.
+In early 2008, scenery and a cottage on the Hartland Abbey estate were featured in the BBC adaptation of Sense and Sensibility.
 Episode 2 of the BBC's 2016 adaptation of The Night Manager features Fore Street (Hartland's main street, including the Anchor Inn pub, O'Donnell's Grocers and Heard's Garage), Hartland Quay and the same Hartland Abbey cottage as featured in Sense and Sensibility.
 Hartland Abbey and Quay featured in the HBO series House of the Dragon.

+Community magazine

-Community magazine The Hartland Times, ‘A bi-monthly review of life in Hartland’, reported on events and village life.
+The Hartland Times, "A bi-monthly review of life in Hartland", was a community magazine that reported on events and village life.
 It was first published in 1981, taking inspiration from the Hartland Chronicle, a local newspaper written and edited by Thomas Cory Burrow from 1896 to 1940.
 Its editor was Tony Manley.
 The final edition was published in September 2014, after which Manley retired.
 The Times' successor, the Hartland Post, is published quarterly, with its first issue released in the winter of 2015/16.